MicrosoftDocs/cpp-docs.it-it/docs/mfc/tn065-dual-interface-support-for-ole-automation-servers.md

  Note that when the coclass statement is changed, the variable names of **CLSID**s in the MkTypLib-generated header file will change accordingly.
 You will need to update your code to use the new variable names.

 ## Handling Exceptions and the Automation Error Interfaces
  Your automation object's methods and property accessor functions may throw exceptions.
-If so, you should handle them in your dual-interface implementation and pass information about the exception back to the controller through the OLE Automation error-handling interface, **IErrorInfo**.
+If so, you should handle them in your dual-interface implementation and pass information about the exception back to the controller through the OLE Automation error-handling interface, `IErrorInfo`.
 This interface provides for detailed, contextual error information through both `IDispatch` and VTBL interfaces.
-To indicate that an error handler is available, you should implement the **ISupportErrorInfo** interface.
+To indicate that an error handler is available, you should implement the `ISupportErrorInfo` interface.

  To illustrate the error-handling mechanism, assume that the ClassWizard-generated functions used to implement the standard dispatch support throw exceptions.
-MFC's implementation of **IDispatch::Invoke** typically catches these exceptions and converts them into an EXCEPTINFO structure that is returned through the `Invoke` call.
+MFC's implementation of `IDispatch::Invoke` typically catches these exceptions and converts them into an EXCEPTINFO structure that is returned through the `Invoke` call.
 However, when VTBL interface is used, you are responsible for catching the exceptions yourself.
 As an example of protecting your dual-interface methods:

 ```
 STDMETHODIMP CAutoClickDoc::XDualAClick::put_text(BSTR newText)
 {
     METHOD_PROLOGUE (CAutoClickDoc, DualAClick)
-    TRY_DUAL(IID_IDualAClick) {* / / MFC converte automaticamente da Unicode BSTR * / / Ansi CString, se necessario...
+    TRY_DUAL(IID_IDualAClick) {* / / converte automaticamente MFC da Unicode BSTR * / / Ansi CString, se necessario...
     pThis->m_str = newText;
     Restituisce NOERROR;
  }
     CATCH_ALL_DUAL }
 ```

- `CATCH_ALL_DUAL` takes care of returning the correct error code when an exception occurs. `CATCH_ALL_DUAL` converts an MFC exception into OLE Automation error-handling information using the **ICreateErrorInfo** interface.
+ `CATCH_ALL_DUAL` takes care of returning the correct error code when an exception occurs. `CATCH_ALL_DUAL` converts an MFC exception into OLE Automation error-handling information using the `ICreateErrorInfo` interface.
 (An example `CATCH_ALL_DUAL` macro is in the file MFCDUAL.H in the [ACDUAL](../visual-cpp-samples.md) sample.
 The function it calls to handle exceptions, `DualHandleException`, is in the file MFCDUAL.CPP.) `CATCH_ALL_DUAL` determines the error code to return based on the type of exception that occurred:

 - [COleDispatchException](../mfc/reference/coledispatchexception-class.md) - In this case, `HRESULT` is constructed using the following code: